clearclaw/cfgstack/README.rst

   CfgStack ("somefile")

-Attempts to load the named file, first as a JSON file with a ".json" extension, and then as a YAML file with either a ".yaml" or ".yml" file extension.
+Attempts to load the named file as JSON/YAML/TOML with default extensions of json/yaml/yml/toml (can be over-ridden).
 The loaded object must be a dictionary.
 The "data" member of the resulting object is an addict Dict of the loaded dataset.
 So far so simple.

 ::